Alexhuszagh/lattice/README.md

 - Custom Headers
 - URL-encoded parameters
-- GET/POST methods (TODO: DELETE, etc...)
+- GET/POST/DELETE/TRACE methods
-- Response adapters
+- Response type detection
-- Asynchronous requests
+- Pseudo-asynchronous requests

+## Lattice is Not...

+All batteries included.
+Lattice will identify compressed data streams, JSON, XML and other data types, but it will not decode or parse them.
+It is lightweight, making minimal assumptions of the requirements of the user.

 ## Dependencies